wwsd/wwsd.github.io/_posts/2015-12-04-Prose-Configuration.md

             value: false
 {% endraw  %}

-This next field is the categories field which will be of element type “select” meaning that you can only select one of these categories
+This next field is the categories field which will be of element type “select" meaning that you can only select one of these categories

 {% raw  %}
         - name: "category"